Civil, Commercial and Residential Construction Lawyers | Harrington Construction Lawyers

-Harrington is a law firm designed to attend specifically to the requirements of the major players in the property development, construction and infrastructure industries.
+Harrington Lawyers is a law firm designed to attend specifically to the requirements of the major players in the construction, property development, civil infrastructure and planning industries.

-The firm is positioned to service projects particularly in New South Wales, Victoria, Queensland and Western Australia and has the capacity to handle any Australian project from conception through to planning approvals, construction implementation to final completion and delivery.
+The firm is positioned to service projects in New South Wales, Victoria, Queensland and Western Australia and has the capacity to handle any Australian project from conception through to planning approvals, construction implementation to completion and handover.

 Our lawyers and consultants have been involved in construction and major projects for over 20 years.
-Having staff and consultants with qualifications and professional experience in law, construction, management, property development, planning and commerce, the firm is well qualified to advise clients on any project, utilising a multi-disciplinary approach, while appreciating technical and commercial considerations.
+Having staff and consultants with qualifications and professional experience in law, construction, project management, property development and planning, the firm is well qualified to advise clients on any project, utilising a multi-disciplinary approach, while appreciating technical and commercial objectives.

 Who better to turn to for property development advice than experienced property law lawyers from a legal firm that also develops its own property investments?
 Harrington Lawyers advises and represents developers in obtaining planning approvals and can guide you through every legal step necessary.
 Each state has its own property laws with nuanced differences, through which Harrington Lawyers are able to guide you.